 Monitoring data (on health related measures) was collected from Grade 2, 4 and 6 children from about half of Murrindindi and Mitchell schools during term 2 of 2019 and the final data reports were released this year in March – see Mitchell and Murrindindi full reports and the Regional report below.

-‘Grow Well Dindi’ is the new name the Murrindindi community voted on that would better represent to the community what RESPOND stands for.
+“Grow Well Dindi” is the name the Murrindindi community voted on that would better represent to the community what RESPOND stands for.
+Through a community logo competition and voting process this is the logo chosen by community.